xAIdrian/TextNow-Structured-Logging/README.md

 ## The Solution

+Basically, we are going to build up our existing logging module for Android.
+Providing more contextual, structured information to the differing log levels.
+Using Android's most recent libraries to manage the local storage and asynchronous uploading of the logs.
+Determined by updated conditions to perform our uploads and manage the cache.

 ### Overview

 In practice, most developers now implement structured logging to help application users interact with their log files through automated processes.
 Structured logging takes plain text application logs and converts them into a set of data points that can be more easily analyzed by a machine on the backend.
 Addresses three key issues that arise when dealing with log files in the standard "plain text" format :